 Example: During a routine maintenance check at a California fitness center, a gym employee does not notice that a bolt on a piece of equipment is loose.
 This is most likely ordinary negligence.
 But if the employee didn’t bother to conduct a scheduled inspection at all, a jury might decide that the failure was gross negligence due to lack of any care.

-4. When is a liability waiver enforceable in California?
+4. When is a liability waiver enforceable?

-Under California law, a liability waiver cannot excuse an injury caused by a defendant’s
+Liability waivers are enforceable in California to the extent they immunize the defendant from ordinary negligence.
+Under California law, a liability waiver cannot excuse an injury caused by a defendant’s:

 - gross negligence,